alpas/alpasdev/src/main/resources/docs/mixing-assets.md

 <a name="auto-reload-frontend"></a>
 #### [Frontend Asset Changes](#auto-reload-frontend)

-When you are working with tweaking the design of your app or making the interactive aspect of the app just right, you may want your assets to recompile and the browser to reload automatically as soon as you make save yours changes.
-Alpas comes everything wired to facilitate this rapid prototyping so that you can make interactions faster without having to recompile everything and refreshing your browser for every small changes.
+When you are tweaking the design of your app or making the interactive aspect of the app just right, you may want your assets to recompile and the browser to reload automatically as soon as you save your changes.
+Alpas comes wired with everything to facilitate this rapid prototyping so that you can iterate on your design faster without having to recompile everything and refreshing your browser for every small change.

 This works by linking `storage/src/main/web` folder to the actual `src/main/resources/web` folder.
 This should be done automatically when you initialized the project.
 But in case it isn't,